BeyondAR/beyondar/README.md

 ![Screenshot](http://beyondar.com/pictures/screenshots/screen_4.jpg)
 ![Screenshot](http://beyondar.com/pictures/screenshots/screen_1.jpg)

+##Adding BeyondAR in to your project

+First download the latest version of the framework [here](https://github.com/BeyondAR/beyondar/tree/master/android/libs) and finally copy them in to you libs folder.

 ##How to build your first app

 To create the UI it we can choose using an Android Layout XML or using java code.
 For both of them we can use the `BeyondarFragmentSupport` or the `BeyondarFragment` fragments.